andrew-morris/coding-homework/README.md

 * How many files are on my computer?
 * What are the top 10 posts on reddit?

+# General Requirements

+* Do not use any third party libraries

 # Language Requirements

 ## Python